elixir-europe/rdmkit/pages/your_tasks/metadata_management.md

 * Independently of the tools you will use, data documentation is needed at two levels: documentation about the entire study or project and documentation about individual records, observations or data points.
   * Study-level documentation describes the project title and summary, study aims, authors, institutions involved, funds, methods, licence and identifier for each dataset, folders structure, file naming conventions, versioning system, relation between files or tables and other general information.
-  * Data-level documentation provides information about individual records or data point, such as the meaning of each variable name, label, ID or type (numeric, string, regular expression, date, etc), units (i.e., cm, kg…), experimental factors, categories, controlled vocabulary or ontology terms accepted as values for each variable, missing values code and so on.
+  * Data-level documentation provides information about individual records or data point, such as the meaning of each variable name, label, ID or type (numeric, string, regular expression, date, etc.), units (i.e., cm, kg…), experimental factors, categories, controlled vocabulary or ontology terms accepted as values for each variable, missing values code and so on.
 An example could be a data file that contains a "sex" field: someone known to the field could try to misinterpret that from "external sex organs present at birth" to "chromosomal XX or XY" or "high or low testosterone level" or "social gender" or other.
 In order to avoid this, the way the assignment is made must be part of the documentation or of the data itself (controlled vocabulary).

 * Both the study- and data-level documentation must be generated as early as possible in the research process and also maintained, in order to be accurate and complete